 The theory of cybernetics specifies the conditions that support goal-directedness: reference levels for goals, negative feedback, requisite variety of actions and knowledge, hierarchical structures, feedforward and buffering.
 We will express these conditions mathematically in the language of COT, and then check in how far the evolved organizations satisfy these conditions.
 This will allow us to develop a taxonomy and space of resilient organizations.

 To test and refine these theoretical results, we will apply them to data about existing goal-directed systems, including metabolic networks and social systems.
 We will then determine the trajectories through the resilience space that are easiest to evolve, while comparing them with known evolutionary transitions.
 This should result in a realistic, step-by-step scenario for the evolution of goal-directedness, thus providing a theoretical solution to the age-old question of the origins of purpose.
-The results of our research will be delivered as publications, talks, videos, websites and demonstrations, aimed at both working scientists and the public.

 This project aims to show that purposefulness or meaning is a natural outcome of the evolution of the universe, and therefore a fundamental constituent of reality.